arq5x/Hydra/README.md

 2. [pysam](https://code.google.com/p/pysam/)
 3. `set ulimit -f 16384`

 The ulimit is based on the number of chromosomes present in the reference.
 This number must be larger than 4*number of possible chromosome-chromosome combinations.
+A ulimit of 16384 is recommended for the human reference (hg19 b37).

 ####Installaing
 	git clone https://github.com/arq5x/Hydra